 We pride ourselves on attention to detail, and only would expect the client to enter into a contract once the plans and all contract docs are fully comprehensible by all parties.
 At this point in time, there has been a great deal of discussion about all kinds of components of the project, we encourage our clients to be sure that all of their expectations are represented and called out in these documents, particularly the Plans, Specs & Site Cost breakdown.
 Once these all look good, we will send the docs via Docusign for digital signatures.
 Once all parties have signed, we will make sure that the client has a fully executed set to have for their records or to share with their lender if they are working with one.

 Financing/Engineering/Permitting (Phase IV)

 Now that the contract docs have been executed, if there is a lender involved, we need to get the complete set of construction plans along with all signed contract docs in the hands of the lender so he/she may begin their appraisal and underwriting process.
 Generally speaking, this process takes 45 days +/-.
 While the lender is doing their work, we send the plans out to our foundation engineer for the slab design to be completed, we also send the plans to our frame engineer so they can design the framing plans.
 Also during this Phase, we work to obtain all necessary permits (city, permit, septic, etc.).
 During this time we will also assist the client with procuring any necessary HOA or ACC approvals.
 All of these items, take some time, but since they can almost all be done simultaneously, they usually end up all getting completed at about the same time.
-Once everything is complete in this Phase, we are finally ready to begin construction!
+Once everything is complete in this phase of the home building process, we are finally ready to begin construction!

 Pre-Construction Meeting (Phase V)